 Furthermore, the recent amendment to the Foreign Exchange and Foreign Trade Act (FEFTA) has expanded the scope of the industries subject to review by Japanese government authorities in order to cover the 'critical substances' designated under the ESPA.
-The newly added industries include, among others, semiconductor production equipment manufacturing and industrial robot manufacturing.
+The newly added industries by the amendment in 2023 include, among others, semiconductor production equipment manufacturing and industrial robot manufacturing.
+As with that, some other industries, such as (1) manufacturing of semiconductor-related equipment and (2)